 - DO NOT take cough medicines without first talking to your doctor.
 Cough medicines may make it harder for your body to cough up the extra sputum.

 - Drink plenty of fluids to help loosen secretions and bring up phlegm.

 - Get a lot of rest.
 Have someone else do household chores.

 Antibiotics are used to treat atypical pneumonia.

-- Brain and nervous system infections, such as meningitis, myelitis, and encephalitis
+- Brain and nervous system infections, such as , myelitis, and

 - Hemolytic anemia, a condition in which there are not enough red blood cells in the blood because the body is destroying them

 Contact your health care provider if you develop fever, cough, or shortness of breath.
 There are numerous causes for these symptoms.
 The doctor will need to rule out pneumonia.

 Wash your hands often and have other people around you do the same.

 If your immune system is weak, stay away from crowds.
 Ask visitors who have a cold to wear a mask.